5jt/Tatin/docs/source/original/installingandupdatingthetatinclient.md

 Note that only on Windows is the folder created as part of the installation routine.
 On other platforms you must create the folder yourself.

-A> ### How does `setup.dyalog` work?
+### How does `setup.dyalog` work?

-A>
-A> Whenever an instance of Dyalog is fired up, it checks whether such a script exists.
+Whenever an instance of Dyalog is fired up, it checks whether such a script exists.
 If that is the case it checks whether there is a function `Setup` in the script.

-A>
-A> If there is such a function then it is expected to be monadic; it will be executed automatically as part of the instantiating process of Dyalog APL.
+If there is such a function then it is expected to be monadic; it will be executed automatically as part of the instantiating process of Dyalog APL.

-A>
-A> This can be used for many things like...
+This can be used for many things like...

-A>
-A> * making changes to the session
+* making changes to the session
-A> * specifying function keys
+* specifying function keys
-A> * loading stuff into `⎕SE`
+* loading stuff into `⎕SE`

-A>
-A> In version 19.0 the `Run.aplf` function offers a better way to achieve that, rendering `setup.dyalog` superfluous.
+In version 19.0 the `Run.aplf` function offers a better way to achieve that, rendering `setup.dyalog` superfluous.

 ### There is no such script yet